polyfy/polylith/doc/commands.md

   payer                util

   In this example, user is used by payer and it uses util itself.
+  If a brick ends with '(t)' then it indicatest that it's only used from the test context.

   Example:
     poly deps project:myproject brick:mybrick